 Wind Chill 10 points

-Three Sailors and a Monkey 10 points
+What the Hex 10 points

-Julian Dates 20 points
+Three Sailors and a Monkey 20 points

 Drag and Release 30 points

 Wind Chill (10 points)

 Solution name: WindChill

 In the winter time, when it's cold outside, the weather forecaster on television tells us the temperature outside in two ways.
 First, we get the actual temperature.
 Second, we get the "wind chill", which is a measure of how cold the air feels to human skin.